janelu9/Aml/README.md

 # Anti-money laundering

-Dedect relationship between A and E by tracing through payments with similar amounts and identifying payment chains.
+Dedect relationship between 'a' and 'e' by tracing through payments with similar amounts and identifying payment chains from the transaction data.

 For example：